rust-community/underhanded.rs/_posts/2016-12-08-underhanded-rust.en.md

 Congratulations!

+The startup you work at, Quadrilateral, just pivoted into the payment processing market, and you've been tasked to implement the backend.
-You just got a promotion at that hot new payment processing startup, quadrilateral.rs.
-Unfortunately for them, you’re already burnt out from all the late night pivots from one product to another.
-You’re ready to split, but before you leave, you figure it’s time to make the company pay for all that overtime they owe you.
+Unfortunately for them, you are already burnt out from all these late night pivots and broken promises.
+You're ready to split, but before you leave, you figure it's time to make the company pay for all that overtime they owe you.
 Your challenge is to:

 * Create a simple web server that supports at least creating accounts and payment submissions.
 We recommend using one of the many Rust web servers like